 The Office received 20 requests for inter partes reexamination of patents classified in Class 705 in fiscal year 2011.
-The Office is estimating the number of petitions for covered business method patent review to be higher than 20 requests due to an expansion of the grounds for which review may be requested including subject matter eligibility grounds, the greater coordination with litigation, and the provision that patents will be eligible for the proceeding regardless of filing date of the application which resulted in the patent.
-It is not anticipated that any post-grant review petitions will be received in fiscal year 2013 as only patents issuing based on certain applications filed on or after March 16, 2013 are eligible for postgrant review, or certain applications involved in an interference proceeding commenced before September 12, 2012.
-Public Law 112-29, § 6(f), 125 Stat.
-284, 311 (2011).
+The Office in estimating the number of petitions for covered business method patent review to be higher than 20 requests due to an expansion of the grounds for which review may be requested including subject matter eligibility grounds, the greater coordination with litigation, and the provision that patents will be eligible for the proceeding regardless of filing date of the application which resulted in the patent.

 The Office has reviewed the entity status of patents for which inter partes reexamination was requested from October 1, 2000, to September 23, 2011.
 This data only includes filings granted a filing date in the particular year rather than filings in which a request was received in the year.
 The first inter partes reexamination was filed on July 27, 2001.
 A summary of that review is provided in Table 1 below.
 As shown by Table 1, patents known to be owned by a small entity represented 32.79% of patents for which inter partes reexamination was requested.
-Based on an assumption that the same percentage of patents owned by small entities will be subject to post-grant and covered business method patent review, it is estimated that 16 petitions for post-grant and covered business method patent review would be filed to seek review of patents owned by a small entity in fiscal year 2013, the first full fiscal year that these proceedings will be available.
+Based on an assumption that the same percentage of patents owned by small entities will be subject to covered business method patent review, it is estimated that 16 petitions for covered business method patent review would be filed to seek review of patents owned by a small entity in fiscal year 2013, the first full fiscal year that these proceedings will be available.